 Getting Back to Nature™ is a collaboration between twin brothers Obiora Embry's EConsulting™ and Irucka's EcoC²S.
-The Brothers are featured in an article entitled: “Martin Acres is the Place to Be” by Lee Morgan in the Middle Tennessee Local Table Magazine's 2020 Annual Guide.
+The Brothers are featured in an article entitled: “Martin Acres is the Place to Be” By Lee Morgan in the Middle Tennessee Local Table Magazine's 2020 Annual Guide.
+The article begins on page 18 of the PDF document.
 The article discusses the history of their maternal family farm called Martin Acres and the regenerative agriculture that they are doing on 2 acres of land.
+[Requires PDF Software]

 2011 publication of Race and the Food System, a partnership between Growing Food and Justice for All Initiative (GFJI) and WHY Hunger Year.